Elive2/bug-byte/README.md

 There are two ways to install our system on an apache server with php5:

 1. The easy way
 	Our system comes bundled, built, and configured for the SCU deisgn center servers.
-This build is found in the dist directory.
-To deploy to a server simply add our code to a directory of your choice and visit the 'dist' directory in your browser.
+This build is found in the 'dist' directory.
+To deploy to a server simply copy the contents of the 'dist' directory to the folder of your choice on an apache server.

+	Visit this directory in your browser and login as one of the three default users

+	Username:   Password:	Role:

+	eli			password	Developer
+	casey		password	Manager
+	paul		password	Client

 	Notes:
 	* This method will invoke the API and database for the SCU user eyale.
-If you want to host the API and Databse in your own directory, see method 2
+If you want to host the API and Database in your own directory, see method 2
 	* You may have to change file permissions for the files in the 'dist' directory